 O’Brien’s Tower

-While walking along the Cliffs of Moher, one of the most noticeable points of interest is O’Brien’s Tower.
+While walking along the cliffs, one of the most noticeable points of interest is O’Brien’s Tower.
 O’Brien’s Tower is one of the most popular attractions at the Cliffs of Moher.

 O’Brien’s Tower is a historical monument located on the highest point of the cliffs, and it offers breathtaking views of the surrounding area.
 The tower was built in the 19th century as a viewing point for Victorian tourists, and it has since become an iconic feature of the cliffs.